-Tablet Netiquette is the culture of using open face touchscreen computers.
-So, easily movable hand held computers with internet connections.
-As a result, apps enable their use for almost any computing function.
+Tablet netiquette rules are the culture of using open face touchscreen computers.
+So, easily movable hand held devices.
+Equally, internet connections.

 Consequently, it works both ways.
-Accordingly, Laptops have tablets built in.
-Equally, Tablets have keyboards that make them laptops.
+Accordingly, laptops have tablets built in.
+Furthermore, tablets have keyboards that make them laptops.

-A society of users has emerged.
-Use is cultural.
-Schools use them.
-Their features set them apart from other mobile devices.
+Indeed, a society of users has emerged.
+Specialized, use is cultural.
+In general, schools use them.
+None the less, businesses too.
+Their features set them apart from other electronics.

 Tablet Netiquette Rules